LaussenLabs/atriumdb/sdk/docs/source/installation.rst

     $ docker pull mariadb

-Then specify where you want MariaDB's data to sit on your host machine in the command below and it will start up a MariaDB container running on port 3306 with the root user with the password example.
+Then specify where you want MariaDB's data to sit on your host machine in the command below and it will start up a MariaDB container running on port 3306 with the root user with the password, "password".
 You will use this username, password, and port when instantiating an AtriumDB object later.

 .. code-block:: bash